AlexanderLapygin/spring-boot-prometheus/README.md

 Take a look at actuator endpoints at http://localhost:8080/actuator.

-# Check how the actuator exports metrics for Prometheus
+# Check how the actuator exports metrics for Prometheus locally

 Take a look at actuator endpoints at http://localhost:8080/actuator/prometheus.